wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

 = 1.9 =
-BGMP 1.9 includes the MarkerClusterer library
+BGMP 1.9 adds support for clustering large numbers of markers together.

 = 1.8 =
 BGMP 1.8 is internationalized and includes French and Chinese localizations.